NV Innovation Gateway

 - Open Science (Open Access) implies that research data shall be deposited as soon as possible.

-- The dissemination of results can be postposed to allow the appropriate protection of results beforehand.
+- The dissemination of results can be postponed to allow the appropriate protection of results beforehand.

 To gain confidence in the application of IP within the context of Open Science , EU IP Helpdesk made training material on IP & Open Science, providing:

-- interpretations and demonstration on how the IP system aligns with the core principles of Open Science.
+- interpretations and demonstrations of how the IP system aligns with the core principles of Open Science.

-- examples showcasing how the sharing of IP, data and publications can be as open as possible while maintaining the option for closure when necessary.
+- examples showcasing how IP, data, and publications can be shared as openly as possible while maintaining the option for restricted access when necessary.

 To ensure that results created at NTNU through the use of NTNU’s resources or public funds are used in society, including commercialization, new research and teaching, "all Results, IP, Data and Physical Material with a potential for commercial utilization must be reported by the employee (creator) to the university through the employee’s line manager and to NTNU TTO (Submit your idea to TTO)." from NTNU’s IPR policy.